bschulz81/hyperbolicfitdll/README.md

 In order to compile the test applications and the library, one has to change the paths for Open-CV and libfitsio headers and libraries at the places where it is written in the comments in the CMakeLists.txt file.
+Then one has to go into a console window.
+Change the currend directlory to the directory where the sources are found.
+Finally type "cmake ." followed by "make" which should compile the application.

 A setup for windows is provided in the /binaries folder.
 The windows setup installs the binaries of the test applications and the source of the libraries.